A series of federal regulations and guidelines

-requires federal agencies to bring the level of security of their policies, IT
+require federal agencies to bring the level of security of their policies, IT

 systems, applications, databases and personnel training to strong 21st century

-including the National Institute of Standards and Technology (NIST) for risk
+standards.
+These regulations and guidelines include both FISMA as well as the National Institute of Standards and Technology (NIST) for risk

 management, security control assessments, continuous monitoring and incident